School of Medicine

 - identification of initiatives at Harvard and leading partnering institutions available to attendees committed to social justice impact and legacy creation

-- ongoing discussion and workshops will be facilitated throughout the day to address ethical, moral, social, legal, privacy, and behavioral complexities inherent in the application of these new technologies, matters critically relevant to family offices and those they serve
+- ongoing discussion and workshops will be facilitated throughout the day to address ethical, moral, social, legal, privacy, and behavioral complexities inherent in the application of these new technologies, matters critically relevant to family offices and businesses and the families they serve